SciRuby/rubex/REFERENCE.md

 Rubex is a language designed to keep you happy even when writing C extension.

-Read on for the full specifications of the Rubex language.

 # Table of Contents
 <!-- MarkdownTOC autolink="true" bracket="round" depth="3"-->